 I have a history of being almost there in the music and recording world.
-Back in the 60s, the organizer of something I played at in Bayston HIll or thereabouts was photographed for a local paper playing my guitar (I guess that would have been the Hofner).
+Back in the 60s, the organizer of something I played at in Bayston HIll or thereabouts was photographed for a local paper playing (or pretending to play) my guitar (I guess that would have been the Hofner).
 In the ’70s, Wayland Smithy recorded something or other using my Gretsch Anniversary.
 (I should never have parted with that guitar…) In the 80s I had several songs on an album that was never released because of a contract issue with one of the other guys.
 My three tracks are here, though.

 And I was involved with some other recording projects that were a little more successful (including some of the recordings on this site, hopefully), though I’m not sure whether I should include Peter Buckley Hill’s Tubular Brains in that category in view of Peter’s high opinion of it. ;) OTOH there are some bits of Harley guitar in there I still quite like, having heard those tracks again for the first time in at least 20 years.